axnjaxn/ReiTrei/README.md

 ReiTrei
 =======

+ReiTrei v1.1b1

 ReiTrei is a ray tracer, a program for rendering 3D scenes by simulating the path light takes as it enters a camera at different angles.
 ReiTrei has a number of interesting features: soft shadows, focal blur, and its own scene description language.

-See the wiki at https://github.com/axnjaxn/ReiTrei5/wiki for documentation of the scene file format and command line arguments.
+See the wiki at https://github.com/axnjaxn/ReiTrei/wiki for documentation of the scene file format and command line arguments.

 Compilation
 -----------